 The Third Circuit on Tuesday refused to overturn a former Philadelphia doctor's convictions on charges of causing a patient's death and taking part in a drug trafficking conspiracy with members of a motorcycle gang in which he wrote bogus prescriptions in exchange for cash and sexual favors.

-In this monthly series, legal recruiting experts at Major Lindsey & Africa interview management from top law firms about navigating an increasingly competitive business environment.
-Here we feature Durgesh Sharma, chief information officer at Littler Mendelson PC.
+In this monthly series, legal recruiters at Major Lindsey & Africa interview management from top law firms about navigating an increasingly competitive business environment.
+Here we feature Mia Stutzman, chief financial officer at Holland & Knight LLP.

 In consumer class action settlements, cash provides the class and the court evaluating a proposed settlement with a quantitatively measurable benefit.
 Noncash settlements require heightened scrutiny by the court, since they are generally worth less to consumers than cash, and may benefit defendants and class counsel more than class members, says retired judge Thomas Dickerson.